leonidn22/Rabbit-manager-worker/README.md

 # Rabbit-manager-worker

-This is the excersise to create:
+This is the excercise to create:
 1. manager reads continuosly file of sql inserts and puts it into RabbitMQ queue
 2. worker recieves messages from RabbitMQ and executes SQL's in MySQL DB